A vibrant economy is the foundation of a thriving community.

-Ulster County lost jobs in eight of the past twelve years, including every year since 2008.
+Despite the decline during the Great Recession, Ulster County is now at its highest level since 2007.
 Most major employment sectors have experienced job loss, though there was growth for educational services and leisure and hospitality.
 County government spending increased over the decade.
 Ulster County was the only county in the region that saw increases in tourism revenues since 2005.

-Job growth has lagged behind the region, state, and nation throughout the decade and in recent years.
+Job growth has lagged behind the region and nation throughout the decade and in recent years.

-Just three of the six largest employment sectors in the region added more jobs between 2001 and 2014.
+Just three of the five largest employment sectors in the region added more jobs between 2001 and 2015.

-Industries with largest gains between 2001 and 2014 included Educational Services (35%), Leisure and Hospitality (20%) and Health Care and Social Services (12%).
-Industries that saw small declines were Government and Trade, Transportation, and Utilities (down 5% and 4% respectively).
-Industries with the largest losses include Information (-48%) and Manufacturing (-41%).
+Industries with largest gains between 2001 and 2015 included Financial Activites (36%), Leisure and Hospitality (24%) and Professional Business Services (37%).
+Industries that saw declines were Government and Trade, Transportation, and Utilities (down 6% and 2% respectively).

-From 2000 to 2014, spending by county government in Ulster grew at a slower rate than the state.
+From 2000 to 2015, spending by county government in Ulster grew at a slower rate than the state and region.